ohmschrodinger/ResultReaper/README.md

 The report includes variance and skewness in GPA statistics to help determine whether the grade distribution is symmetric or skewed.

-# Why is this important?
+# Why is this relevant?

 Because the uni uses a percentile based grading system, where fixed percentages of students get each grade like the top 3% get a 10, the next 12% get a 9, and so on.